50% of lone-parent families in BC live in poverty. 82% of these families are female led.

 Dr. Fitzgerald learned that many of the women did not have the advantage of growing up in healthy families with strong role models.
 Without the support of healthy mothers, sisters and friends, they had no one to support them in making healthy parenting choices.
 The support services that were available to these moms in need came with the ever-present threat of the removal of their children to foster care.

-While giving a lecture on marginalized populations and what she was seeing in the Downtown Eastside, Dr. Fitzgerald made quite an impression on fellow pediatrician Dr. Joanne Roussy.
+While giving a lecture on marginalized populations and what she was seeing in the Downtown Eastside, Dr. Fitzgerald made quite an impression on Dr. Joanne Roussy.
 After the lecture, Dr. Roussy approached Dr. Fitzgerald about working together to reach these moms in a meaningful and impactful way.

 Together they founded Mom2Mom Child Poverty Initiative in 2012 to provide compassionate, non-threatening and practical support to low-income mothers, and their children.
 They recognized that when mothers thrive, their children thrive, too.